enmielado/super-dropdown/README.md

 As long as the JSON is formatted using the correct structure and keys, any data source may be used.
 You can provide data in 3 ways:

 * Select a Category Group or Entry Section that will render a drill-down style list of dropdowns.
-* Provide a path to a Twig template where you can access the complete Craft API to generate JSON for the dropdown options.
-You can also access the field and all of its options from the passed variable `$field`.
+* Provide a path to a Twig template where you can access the complete Craft API to generate JSON for the dropdown options
 * Paste static JSON directly into the field settings

 ## Other Options